mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/12-type-guards/index.md

 ### `asserts value is Foo`

-There's another approach we could take that eliminates the need for a conditional. **Pay very close attention to `assertsIsCarLike`'s return type**
+There is another approach we could take that eliminates the need for a conditional. **Pay very close attention to `assertsIsCarLike`'s return type**:

 ```ts twoslash
 interface CarLike {